cb597/moydenskall/README.md

 * Valgrind: `All heap blocks were freed -- no leaks are possible`

 ## Source Overview
-* `main.cpp` starting point of the application
+* `main.cc` starting point of the application
-* `Instance.cpp` represents an instance of a kmeans problem.
+* `Instance.cc` represents an instance of a kmeans problem.
 Usually initialised by file in tsp format and other CLI parameters
-* `Point.cpp` representation of points (x,y coordinates, ID)
+* `Point.cc` representation of points (x,y coordinates, ID)
-* `Partition.cpp` represents a map of customers to sites and contains many functions to create such a map and provide useful data on this map
+* `Partition.cc` represents a map of customers to sites and contains many functions to create such a map and provide useful data on this map
-* `Seeder.cpp` abstract class and several derived classes of possible seeding strategies for a kmeans algorithm
+* `Seeder.cc` abstract class and several derived classes of possible seeding strategies for a kmeans algorithm
-* `KMeans.cpp` makes use of instance parameters and seeder objects to run kmeans
+* `KMeans.cc` makes use of instance parameters and seeder objects to run kmeans